 - Last Note Nightmare: Elliot Goldenthal's arrangement of the 20th Century Fox Fanfare freezes on the penultimate note and degenerates into a frightening wail; damn, even the opening logo fanfare is Darker and Edgier!

 - The film features an outrageously straight version of this trope.
 "All right.
 Let me get this straight.
-You want to burn it down and out of the pipes, force it in here, slam the door — and trap its ass?
+You want to burn it down and out of the pipes, force it in here, slam the door and trap its ass?
 And you want help from us Y-chromo boys?"
-One can only wonder how Ripley managed to explain the plan in a way convoluted enough that Dillon had to get it straight.
+One can only wonder how Ripley managed to explain the plan in a way convoluted enough that Dillon had to get it straight, though from his tone of voice, he understood perfectly, and was just sneering at the idea that Ripley needed their help.

 - Also, more humorously: "Let me see if I have this correct, Lieutenant - it's an 8-foot creature of some kind with acid for blood, and it arrived on your spaceship.
 It kills on sight, and is generally unpleasant."